MergersContent also available for New Zealand, Australian, and UK tax entities or on our global site.

 Will the cancelled shareholding appear on the CGT report?
 No. A CGT event will only occur when you sell the shares in the new holding.

-What happens to the cost base of the cancelled holding?
-The cost base of the cancelled holding will be transferred across to the new holding.
-Your preferred sale allocation method will be taken into account when calculating this value.
+What happens to the adjusted cost base of the cancelled holding?
+The adjusted cost base of the cancelled holding will be transferred across to the new holding.

 How does Sharesight track the performance of the cancelled holding?
 By default Sharesight captures the market value of the shares that are cancelled and uses that value to illustrate the performance of the cancelled holding up until the merge date.